8 Things Every Person Should Do Before 8 A.M.

 1. Get A Healthy 7+ Hours of Sleep

-Over 50 million Americans suffer from over 70 different sleep disorders.
+The National Sleep Foundation (NSF) conducted surveys revealing that at least 40 million Americans suffer from over 70 different sleep disorders.
 Not only that, 60 percent of adults, and 69 percent of children, experience one or more sleep problems a few nights or more during a week.

 - Increased memory